 Building the website was actually the easiest part of this process.
-One of the big reasons we chose Site Build It was because their service let us concentrate on creating the content and finding good keyword opportunities.
+One of the big reasons we chose Solo Build It was because their service let us concentrate on creating the content and finding good keyword opportunities.
 It was already intimidating and confusing enough to build a website.
 I just didn't want to get bogged down in programming HTML, getting a host, and learning all the nuts and bolts stuff of creating a website.

 There are a couple of routes you can go here when building a site.
 One is to get a web host, use and HTML editor or something like WordPress.
-The other way is to use a service like Site Build It.
+The other way is to use a service like Solo Build It.
 What attracted me to them was the one-stop concept along with the support.

 They provide a software called BlockBuilder to actually build the web pages with a drag-and-drop interface.
 But what really made the service valuable was all the tools they provide like Brainstorm It to find keyword ideas, the forums, WordTracker credits, Socialize It - all kinds of tools and plugins.
 And all this for $30 a month (less if you pay annually).
 This also includes hosting and domain name registration.

 You can also build a WordPress with your own host.
 SiteSell now offers a service called bizExpress for WordPress sites.
-This offers access to all of Site Build It's services for those wanting to use WordPress and use their own host.
+This offers access to all of Solo Build It's services for those wanting to use WordPress and use their own host.